Guard Your Heart and Mind From the Enemy in 2021

 The same way Israel guarded what was important to them and to God.
 Set a watchman!

-The Bible says of the heart “everything you do flows from it”!
+The Word of God says out of the abundance of the heart “everything you do flows from it”!

 Everything I do flows out of my heart!
-When I fail to set a guard, a watchman on the wall over my heart, I let the enemy trample right in through the walls!!
+When I fail to set a guard, a watchman over my heart, I let the enemy storm right in through the walls!!
 It is like leaving a city unguarded from its enemies!

 What are you doing to set a watchman on the wall, a guard, over your heart in all the issues of life?
-What are you doing to guard your mind?
+What are you doing to guard your mind and your thought life?

 Guard Your Heart and Mind Through the Peace of God